About the Court

 Please allow extra time to pass through security before your scheduled court appearance.
 Long lines may result in delayed entry into the courthouse.

 Be on time.
-If you are late, your case may be dismissed, and/or the other side may be allowed to present his/her case without you.
-If you are running late, please call the scheduler for the Judge or Magistrate before whom the hearing is scheduled.
+If you are late, your case may be dismissed, and/or the other side may be allowed to present their case without you.
+If you are running late, please call the Assignment Commissioner to inform them of your tardiness.

 In the Courtroom